Marijuana and Teens

 Sometimes parents may suspect that their child is already using marijuana.
 The following are common signs of marijuana use:

-- Acting silly for no reason
+- Acting very silly and out of character for no reason

-- Trouble remembering things that just happened
+- Having trouble remembering things that just happened

-- Having pipes or rolling papers
+- Carrying pipes, lighters, vape pens, or rolling papers

 - Stealing money or having money that cannot be accounted for